martinmoene/optional-bare/README.md

 --------
 For the interface of `std::optional`, see [cppreference](http://en.cppreference.com/w/cpp/utility/optional).

-*optional bare* uses C++98 only, it does not differentiate its compatibility with `std::optional` based on compiler and standard library support.
-The following table lists what is **not provided** by *optional bare*.
+*optional bare* uses C++98 only, it does not differentiate its compatibility with `std::optional` based on compiler and standard library support of C++11 and later. *optional bare* does not control whether functions participate in overload resolution based on the value type.

+The following table gives an overview of what is **not provided** by *optional bare*.

 | Kind | Item             | Remark |
 |------|------------------|--------|